-Purchases from aforementioned related party are based on the price lists in force and terms negotiated with related parties that would be available to third parties.
-The term is 75 to 90 days after monthly billing upon purchases.
+Except that there is no similar type of transaction for reference, Purchases from aforementioned related parties are based on the price lists in force and terms negotiated with related parties that would be available to third parties.
+The term is 60 to 90 days after monthly billing upon purchases.